 for the whole of the previous year, and that notional charge shall be regarded as the charge payable in the previous year as set out for the purposes of variable “A” of the formula.

-(3) Where part of the way through the current year land ceases to be, or becomes, country Commercial/Industrial property, the charge payable in respect of that land shall be payable in the same ratio as the part of the year for which the charge applies bears to the full year.
+(3) Where part of the way through the current year land ceases to be, or becomes, country non-residential or commercial residential property, the charge payable in respect of that land shall be payable in the same ratio as the part of the year for which the charge applies bears to the full year.

-(4) Where, for a portion of the current year, in respect of country Commercial/Industrial property, there is —
+(4) Where, for a portion of the current year, in respect of country non-residential or commercial residential property, there is —

 (a) a change in the amount of the charges for the current year as a result of an alteration in the method in which the discharge charge is calculated for that property;